Friday, May 21, 2021

 6. Bad Trip - Character uses the attack, spell, or power of the GM's choice on whatever target the GM chooses - which again, may or may not actually exist.

 Behavior: While hypothetically intelligent and capable of speaking most languages, psychedelephants don't think like mortals do.
 They probably don't even think like immortals do.
 Predicting their actions is nigh impossible, but they do seem to enjoy using their breath weapon on people to see what happens, especially if those people are currently trying to murder one another.
-Best way to model their behavior from round to round is to roll a d20.
+The best way to model their behavior from round to round is to roll a d20.
 The higher the result the more aggressive the psychedelephant will be, while lower results indicate a "playful" mood.
 Very low rolls would result in the beastie getting bored and leaving, usually with one last trumpeting blast of hallucinogens.

 Possible Origins: These things definitely come from the Demi-Plane of Bad Trips, which is a cosmological suburb of the Plane of Madness.
 Or maybe they're literal pipe dreams puffed into being by trickster gods.
 But it's also possible they're just something you imagined after trying the house brew at the Don't Come Inn.
 Perhaps they don't exist at all and are just a hiccup in reality's OS.